bvtrinh/bvtrinh.github.io/README.md

 # ✨ Personal Portfolio

-My personal portfolio containing a small description about me and showcases my projects.
+My personal portfolio containing a small description about me and a showcase my projects.

 ## 🔨 Built with